Load and query sample data using SQL

 Step 3.
 Set the role and warehouse to use

 The role you use determines the privileges you have.
-In this tutorial, use the ACCOUNTADMIN system role so that you can view and manage objects in your account.
-For more information, see Using the ACCOUNTADMIN Role.
+In this tutorial, use the SNOWFLAKE_LEARNING_ROLE role so that you can view and manage objects in your account.
+For more information, see Snowsight templates.

 A warehouse provides the required resources to create and manage objects and run SQL commands.
 These resources include CPU, memory, and temporary storage.
-Your trial account has a virtual warehouse (compute_wh) that you can use for this tutorial.
+You have access to the SNOWFLAKE_LEARNING_WH virtual warehouse that you can use for this tutorial.
 For more information, see Virtual warehouses.

 To set the role and warehouse to use, do the following: